 Computational psychiatry and genomics in the Michaelson lab

 We are interested in the use of computing to improve the understanding, diagnosis, monitoring, and treatment of neuropsychiatric and neurodevelopmental conditions.
-We use a variety of data modalities: genomic, metabolic, pharmacological, medical record, imaging, audio recording, textual, and body movement to build predictive models that assist us in our mission of improving mental health through computing.
-We have extramurally-supported research programs involving computational methodology, animal models, and human subjects research.
+To do this, we build predictive models that draw on a wide variety of data types: including genomics, medical records, imaging, body movement, and standardized test scores, among many others.
+We have extramurally-supported research programs involving computational methodology, human subjects research, and animal models.

-Other areas of interest include machine learning in the context of genomics, sex-by-genotype interactions and sex-specific effects in neurodevelopment, and translational genetics.
+Other areas of interest include sex-by-genotype interactions and sex-specific effects in neurodevelopment, as well as translational genetics.
 We are constantly forming on and off-campus collaborations to further these and other areas of interest.